History of Madrid: Capital of the empire

-During the 17th century, Madrid had a estate-based society.
+During the 17th century, Madrid had an estate-based society.
 The nobility, a quantitatively large group, swarmed around the royal court.
 The ecclesial hierarchy, featuring a nobiliary extraction, shared with the nobility the echelon of the Madrilenian society.
 The lower clergy, featuring a humble extraction, usually had a rural background, although clerics regular often required certifications of limpieza de sangre if not hidalguía.
 There were plenty of civil servants, who enjoyed considerable social prestige.
 There was a comparatively small number of craftsmen, traders and goldsmiths.
 Domestic staff was also common with servants such as pages, squires, butlers and also slaves (owned as symbol of social status).
 And lastly at the lowest end, there were homeless people, unemployed immigrants, and discharged soldiers and deserters.

 During the 17th century, Madrid grew rapidly.
 The royal court attracted many of Spain's leading artists and writers to Madrid, including Cervantes, Lope de Vega, and Velázquez during the so-called cultural Siglo de Oro.

 By the end of the Ancient Regime, Madrid hosted a slave population, tentatively estimated to range from 6,000 to 15,000 out of total population larger than 150,000.
 Unlike the case of other Spanish cities, during the 18th century the slave population in Madrid was unbalanced in favour of males over females.

 In 1739 Philip V began constructing new palaces, including the Palacio Real de Madrid.
 Under Charles III (1716–1788) that Madrid became a truly modern city.
 Charles III, who cleaned up the city and its government, became one of the most popular kings to rule Madrid, and the saying "the best mayor, the king" became widespread.
 Besides completing the Palacio Real, Charles III is responsible for many of Madrid's finest buildings and monuments, including the Prado and the Puerta de Alcalá.